e-kononenko/AttentionTracking/README.md

 # InterestTracking

-Simple algorithm to understand, what items in SwiftUI List are interesting to users.
+Simple algorithm that understands, what items in SwiftUI List are interesting to users.